2BytesGoat/PLaiGROUND/README.md

 ./run_docker.sh
 ```

+After running this script, Docker will:
+1. Build a Docker image with all necessary dependencies
+2. Start a container with Jupyter Lab running inside it
+3. Map port 8888 on your machine to the container's Jupyter server

+The container will continue running until you stop it with Ctrl+C in the terminal where you ran the script.

-### 3. Check Setup
+### 3. Access Jupyter Lab
-If everything went well, you should be able to access the plAIground by navigating to
+If everything went well, you should be able to access the plAIground by navigating to:
 ```
 http://127.0.0.1:8888/lab?token=plaiground
 ```

+Here you can browse the notebooks, run code, and interact with the game environments.

 ## 👷 Local Setup
-### 0. Download and Install Python
+### 1. Download and Install Python
 This project uses **[Python 3.13](https://www.python.org/downloads/release/python-3131/)**.
 You can try an older version of Python, but you may have compatibility issues.

-### 1. Create a virtual environment
+### 2. Create a virtual environment

 By default Python will install a project's dependencies (requirements) globally.
 This may cause compatibility issues if you have multiple Python projects on your PC.
 In order to avoid this, you will need to use a virtual environment that will store a project's dependencies separately.
 ```